j-freddy/j-freddy.github.io/_posts/2022-09-13-monte-carlo-tree-search.md

 - Expansion
   - If this position has not been previously simulated from, do not expand it.
     Otherwise, expand the node by creating children corresponding to all valid moves in the position.
-Then, proceed to simulate the 1st child node.
+Then, proceed to simulate from the 1st child node.
 - Simulation
   - Both players make random moves until the game ends.
 This stage is also called playout or rollout.